 Mug Jugs, Butterflies & Cemetaries

 Lazy day in Georgia, this Sunday was.
-It began with an afternoon trip to the local arts festival, where I snapped thi
+It began with an afternoon trip to the local arts festival, where I snapped this artists' work.

 While we were there, we got some of the best damn salsa I have ever had.
 It's called Black Eye Pea salsa & was made in Cave Springs, Georgia.
 Some things, you can only get in the South.